georgetian3/typoer/README.md

 typoer(text, wpm = 120, accuracy = 0.8, wait_key = 'right')
 ```

 This will type `text` at an average rate of 120WPM with an accuracy of 80%.
-Press the right arrow key to begin typing..
+Press the right arrow key to begin typing.

+# Documentation

+See `typoer.py`